LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Limitations

 \section{Limitations}

 The limitations of this paper are stated as follows:

-\begin{itemize}[noitemsep, left=0pt] \item In our experiments, we use GPT-4 and Claude-3.5 as backbone models via the OpenAI and Anthropic APIs.
-While LLM-Forest is compatible with other causal language models, performance may vary with different models.
-Additionally, the performance of GPT-4 and Claude-3.5 may fluctuate over time due to ongoing updates \cite{achiam2023gpt,TheC3}.
-Using a static large language model, such as Llama-3-70B \citep{dubey2024llama}, could mitigate this variability, but would require significant computing resources, which are often constrained.
+\begin{itemize}[noitemsep, left=0pt] \item In our experiments, we use GPT-4 and Claude-3.5 as backbone models via the OpenAI and Anthropic APIs and open-source model Mixtral-8×22B-v0.1.
+While LLM-Forest is compatible with other causal language models, performance may vary with different models \cite{achiam2023gpt,TheC3}.
+Using more static large language model, such as Llama-3-70B \citep{dubey2024llama}, could further mitigate this variability, but would require significant computing resources, which are often constrained.

-\item The potential benefits of integrating our method with other prompting techniques, such as Chain-of-Thought \cite{wei2022chain}, have not been investigated.
+\item The potential benefits of integrating our method with fine-tuning techniques have not been investigated.
 Such combinations could reveal additional insights into task dimensions or enhance model performance. \end{itemize}